-Financial modeling is the stage before the start up of the enterprise, where you choose how much you will be charging and how much you will spend and on what.
+Financial modelling is the stage before the start up of the enterprise, where you choose how much you will be charging and how much you will spend and on what.
 It is a time for you to ensure that the values and reach of your enterprise that you have outlined already is reflected in the financials.
 It also shows how well you know your own sector and the way it works.

-Looking at the Value Chain that you have begun to outline, can you move this in to a time-based chain?
-Draw a 12-month period and then move the post its/activities you have outlined in to this, more linear form.
+Looking at the value chain that you have begun to outline, can you move this into a time-based chain?
+Draw a 12-month period and then move the post its/activities you have outlined into this, more linear form.